dajoni/spring-playground/README.md

 The Dockerfile for the CI image is found in the folder `ci-image`.

-# Events
+# Data
-the folder avro-schema contains the code for generating a simple record for later use in Kafka setup.
+I have bundled the dataset from https://snap.stanford.edu/data/wiki-Talk.html into the `event-producer`.
+The `avro-schema` contains a simple schema for events with a bit of added random meta data.

 # What I want to integrate later
 Plans for this project can be found here https://trello.com/b/pAussyZZ/spring-playground